Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Moba-MIRA, a robust method to compute the MIR

-Why does our approach, eq. \ref{eq:Def_generalized_Ising}, work?
-In general, it is not clear that a probability distribution of this form, incorporating interactions between time bins only on a pairwise level, is appropriate because it could be shaped by higher-order interactions in addition.
-However, for the input entropy, the most important part of the covariance is due to the refractory period of the neurons, as visible in the auto-correlation of the spikes, figure 7.
+Why does our approach, \eqref{Entropy_single_plus_loops}, work?
+In general pairwise probability distributions, \eqref{Def_generalized_Ising}, might not be appropriate because the data could be also shaped by higher-order interactions in addition.
+However, for the input entropy, the most important part of the covariance is due to the refractory period of the neurons, as visible in the auto-correlation of the spikes, cf. \figref{Comparison_real_artificial}.
 In other words, given the stimulus, the activity in two time bins is correlated mostly because a spike in one time bin suppresses a spike in another one \footnote{Note also that this interaction is not directed in time - whenever there is a spike at some point in time, one knows that there could not have been a spike both before and after this time}.
 This effective suppression of spikes in neighbored time bins is an intrinsically two-point like interaction - at least as long as the time bin is not considerably shorter than the refractory period.
 It therefore does not come as a surprise that this approach works well for the input entropy.
 For the output entropy, however, we cannot make a similar argument and indeed, the pairwise approach clearly works worse in this case, in particular for smaller time bins.